Timoleón Jiménez

-Rodrigo Londoño Echeverri (born 22 January 1959), most known under the nom de guerre Timoleón Jiménez and the nickname Timochenko or Timochenco, is a Colombian politician, cardiologist and former guerrilla.
-He is best known as the former commander-in-chief of the rebel group Revolutionary Armed Forces of Colombia (Spanish: Fuerzas Armadas Revolucionarias de Colombia, FARC), currently serving as the president of its political successor Commons (Spanish: Comunes) following the Colombian peace process.
+Rodrigo Londoño Echeverri (born 22 January 1959), most known under the nom de guerre Timoleón Jiménez and the nickname Timochenko or Timochenco, is a Colombian politician, cardiologist and former commander-in-chief of the rebel group Revolutionary Armed Forces of Colombia (Spanish: Fuerzas Armadas Revolucionarias de Colombia, FARC), currently serving as the president of its political successor Commons (Spanish: Comunes) following the Colombian peace process.

 Early life

 Echeverri was born in 1959 shortly after the Cuban Revolution to a poor peasant family in Calarcá, near the birthplace of FARC-EP founder Manuel Marulanda.
 His father, an illiterate peasant, is a communist sympathiser.

 After finishing high school, Echeverri joined the youth wing of the Colombian Communist Party.
-Colombian intelligence services had long believed that he had studied medicine in Cuba, and the Soviet Union, and then undergone military training in Yugoslavia, but all this information was false.
+Colombian intelligence services had long believed that he had studied medicine in Cuba, and the Soviet Union, and then undergone military training in Yugoslavia, but this has since been proven false.

 FARC-EP

 Echeverri joined the FARC-EP in 1976, at the age of 17.
 He explains, on his entry into the guerrilla: "Before I left, they gave me a talk in which they tried to discourage me, but I was determined: I admired the armed struggle and believed that it would only take a short time, as in Cuba".

 He received medical training within the guerrillas.